Lafayette S. Foster: Biography

+By 1847, he was one of the most important Whigs in Connecticut.
 He was elected as the Speaker of the Connecticut House of Representatives in 1847 and re-elected in 1848.
-In 1848, he was considered by the Whig Party in the United States Senate elections of that year and received several votes in the nomination, but was ultimately unsuccessful.
-Foster was also appointed as the State Director of the Merchants Bank of Norwich.
-He was the Whig nominee for the Governor of Connecticut in 1850 and 1851, but lost both elections.
-At this time the governor was elected by the members of the Connecticut General Assembly.
-In 1851, in the gubernatorial election against his opponent, Thomas H. Seymour, the Whigs had a slight majority in the House.
-However, there was division amongst the party, and Seymour was elected by one vote in a vote of 122–121.
-Foster was appointed as the State Director for the Merchants' Bank, Norwich, for the year after he was nominated by Philo M. Judson and a successful vote.
-In the same year, in the deliberations for the United States Senate election in Connecticut, after the Whig Party had vainly attempted to elect Roger S. Baldwin to the Senate, they attempted unsuccessfully to unite under Foster.
-After 22 attempts of the session's election for United States Senate, the voting was indefinitely postponed.
-He was conferred a Legum Doctor degree in 1851 by Brown University.
+In 1848, he was considered as a candidate for US Senator and received several votes for the nomination, but was ultimately unsuccessful.
+Also in that year, Foster was appointed State Director of the Merchants' Bank of Norwich.

+He was Whig candidate for Governor of Connecticut in the 1850 election, but lost narrowly to Democrat) candidate Thomas H. Seymour, 48% to 47%.
+Because Seymour had a plurality, not a majority, he was elected by the Connecticut General Assembly.

+Foster had a very busy year in 1851.
+He ran again for governor and again lost narrowly (49%-47%), and the election again went to the General Assembly.
+The Whigs had a slight majority in the Assembly, but there was division amongst them, and Seymour was re-elected by one vote, 122–121.

+Foster was instead appointed again to the Merchants' Bank.

+Then in the US Senate election, the Whigs failed to elect Roger S. Baldwin, with Foster also getting a few votes.
+After 22 ballots with no result, the election was indefinitely postponed and the seat was left vacant.

+Foster was awarded a Legum Doctor degree in 1851 by Brown University.
 Foster was the mayor of Norwich from 1851 to 1852.

-He was again re-elected as the Speaker of the Connecticut House of Representatives in 1854.
-On May 19, 1854, Foster was elected to a full six-year term in the United States Senate by the votes of the Whigs and Free Soilers.
+In 1854 he was again elected as the Speaker of the Connecticut House of Representatives.
+On May 19, 1854, the Whigs and Free Soilers in the Assembly combined to elect Foster to the US Senate for the full six-year term beginning in 1855.
 He was an Oppositionist in his first term in the Senate.
 Two days after the Kansas–Nebraska Act was passed by the House in May 1854, he addressed a public meeting in New Haven, Connecticut, saying that the time for speechmaking was over, and the time for action against slavery had come.
 He resigned his seat in the Connecticut House of Representatives on June 8, 1854.

-Foster's first notable speech in the Senate was given on June 25, 1856, in which he eulogized and defended the participants of a public meeting in New Haven to extend aid to departing emigrant Free-Staters, and analyzed the arguments of Stephen A. Douglas, the author of the Kansas–Nebraska Act.
-In 1858, during the deliberations regarding the admission of the state of Kansas under the proposed Lecompton Constitution, he said the repeal of the Missouri Compromise "was a violation of plighted faith.
+Foster's first notable speech in the Senate was given on June 25, 1856, in which he eulogized and defended the participants of a public meeting in New Haven held to extend aid to departing emigrant Free-Staters, and analyzed the arguments of Stephen A. Douglas, the author of the Kansas–Nebraska Act.
+In 1858, during the debate on Kansas statehood under the proposed Lecompton Constitution, he said the repeal of the Missouri Compromise "was a violation of plighted faith.
 I believe it was an outrage upon the moral sense of the nation, and it ought not to have been done."
 He also said he would never vote for the admission of a slave state formed from territory north of the 36°30′ parallel.
 Foster's wife, Joanna Boylston Lanman, died on April 11, 1859.